MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Alert Correlation

-Assuming that there is an alert $A_1$ of type "Get-Access-Privilege" on the host $H_1$, MAAC records the time when the alert is triggered, which is recorded as the promised-time.
-For the alert sequence between host $H_1$ and host $H_2$, connect the first alert after the alert time to alert $A_1$.
+Assuming that there is an alert $A_1$ of type "Get-Access-Privilege" on the host $H_1$, MAAC records the time when the alert is triggered, which is recorded as the compromised time.
+For the alert sequence from host $H_1$ to host $H_2$, connect alert $A_1$ with the first alert after the compromised time.
 The ultimate goal of an attack is to gain control of the host, so there is a process of penetration attempts and root connection with the attacker (if successful).
-If a host successfully penetrates, all subsequent activities against other hosts can be considered attack activities.
-If host $H_1$ has multiple alerts to host $H_2$ after raised-time, only the alert with the closest time will be selected.
-For example, an attacker will obtain the root authority of the first H1 after trying various attack methods, and then use this host to attack other hosts.
-In this case, the first victim host $H_1$ will generate a "Get-Access-Privilege" type alert.
-After the alert is issued, subsequent alerts generated on $H_2$ are part of the entire attack process of attacking H2 after attacking $H_1$.
+If a host is successfully attacked, all subsequent activities from this host against other hosts can be considered attack activities.
+If host $H_1$ has multiple alerts to host $H_2$ after compromised time, only the alert with the closest time will be connected.
+For example, as described in the previous threat model, an attacker will obtain the root authority of the host $D$ after trying various attack methods, and then use this host to attack other hosts.
+In this case, the first victim host $D$ will generate a "Get-Access-Privilege" type alert.
+After the alert is issued, subsequent alerts generated from $D$ to $B$ are part of the entire attack process of attacking $B$ after attacking $D$.
 The algorithm of graph generation is shown in Algorithm \ref{alertgraphgene}.
+The function \textit{CLASSIFYSTAGE()} assigns stage for each alerts through alert semantics.
+The same host alert connection is in \textit{INNERHOSTCONNECTION()}. \textit{GETSTAGE3ALERT()} gets the alerts belonging to the third stage, that is, \textit{Get-Access-Privilege} type.